MeenuDSaini/Final_Bootcamp_Project/README.md

 3. Time period:  2000-2015
 4. Features in five categories:
       1. **Socio Economic factors** like GDP, BMI, Schooling, Alcohol, Population,Total Expenditure and Percentage Expenditure and Income composition of Resources etc.
-         # These features give information regarding economic status, social conditions and education system of different countries
+          **These features give information regarding economic status, social conditions and education system of different countries.**
-      2. **Immunization Coverage**: Hepatitis B, Polio and Diphtheria
-         # These features give information of effectiveness of immunization programs of countries
+      2. **Immunization Coverage**: Hepatitis B, Polio and Diphtheria **These features give information of effectiveness of immunization programs of countries**
-      3. **Disease Prevalence**: HIV/ AIDS and Measles
-         # These features tells us about prevalence of these diseases, that are still concern in many countries and how effective are the disease control programs of different countries.
+      3. **Disease Prevalence**: HIV/ AIDS and Measles **These features tells us about prevalence of these diseases, that are still concern in many countries and how effective are the disease control programs of different countries.**
       4. **Malnutrition**: Thinness 1-19 Years and Thinness 5-9 Years
-         # These features gives information about prevailing malnutrition conditions specially in children of countries.
+         **These features gives information about prevailing malnutrition conditions specially in children of countries.**
-      5. **Mortality status**: Adult mortality, infants deaths and under-five deaths
-         # Adult mortality tells us about effectiveness of overall heath programs, infant deaths and under-five deaths tells bout the effectiveness of immunization programs of different countries.
+      5. **Mortality status**: Adult mortality, infants deaths and under-five deaths **Adult mortality tells us about effectiveness of overall heath programs, infant deaths and under-five deaths tells bout the effectiveness of immunization programs of different countries.**

 Here is the complete detail of dataset:
 Country: Explore the global tapestry with data from diverse nations.